rysealex/word-cloud-generator/README.md

 5. Press the Esc key to close the word cloud window.

-6. (If Debug Mode is enabled) You will see white boxes around each word and a series of white spiral coordinate points in the generated image.
+6. (If Debug Mode is enabled) You will see red boxes around each word and a series of red spiral coordinate points in the generated image.

 7. (If Statistics Mode is enabled) The terminal will display the number of failed placement attempts during the word cloud generation.